rngKomorebi/daplis-rtp/README.md

 py -m venv PATH/TO/NEW_ENVIRONMENT_NAME PATH/TO/NEW_ENVIRONMENT_NAME/Scripts/activate
 ```
-where the last command activate the environment.
+where the last command activates the environment.
 Here, all the necessary
 packages along with the app package itself should be installed.
 To do
 this, run from the environment (given the package was downloaded):
 ```